Mellanox/vnf_acceleration_example/README.md

 This example match on GTP traffice as following: eth / ipv4 src is 3.3.1.1 / udp / gtp teid is 1234 v_pt_rsv_flags spec 0x04 v_pt_rsv_flags mask 0x07 mst_type is 255 / gtp_psc qfi is 9 pdu_t is 0x10 / end

+Flow Age example:

+This example created three flows with different age timeout value:
+1. eth / ipv4 src is 3.3.2.1 / udp / gtp teid is 1234 msg_type is 255 /
+   ipv4 src is 2.0.0.1 / tcp / end actions age timeout 10 / mark id 0x201 /
+   queue index 0 / end
+2. eth / ipv4 src is 3.3.2.1 / udp / gtp teid is 1234 msg_type is 255 /
+   ipv4 src is 2.0.0.2 / tcp / end actions age timeout 20 / mark id 0x202 /
+   queue index 0 / end
+3. eth / ipv4 src is 3.3.2.1 / udp / gtp teid is 1234 msg_type is 255 /
+   ipv4 src is 2.0.0.3 / tcp / end actions age timeout 30 / mark id 0x203 /
+   queue index 0 / end

+And a callback function is registered on device event RTE_ETH_EVENT_FLOW_AGED in order to get notification when there are flows aged.
+When this callback is called, it will deleted the corresponding aged flows.

 How to run the Application:

 Clone the Mellanox DPDK from: